tangle-network/relayer/config/README.md

 ### Substrate Node Configuration

-The Substrate Node configuration file is used to configure the relayer to work with a specific Substrate Node.
-It is usually located at a file called `substrate/<node-name>.toml` in the `config` directory.
+The Substrate Node configuration file is used to specify the configuration settings required for the relayer to work with a specific Substrate Node.
+The file is typically located in the `config` directory and named `substrate/<node-name>.toml`.

-The value of this configration is a table, and the name of the table is the name of the node, for
+The configuration value is a table, and its name corresponds to the name of the node.
+For example:
-example:

 ```toml
 [substrate.tangle]